Doctors Note Logo

 How long should a 'stomach bug' change my bowel movements?

-Most people return to normal bowel movements within 1 to 2 weeks after a viral stomach bug, with diarrhea typically lasting 1 to 3 days and looser stools sometimes lingering up to 14 days as the gut heals.
-There are several factors that can prolong recovery and important warning signs that can change your next steps; see below for details.
-Seek care if things are not improving by two weeks or if you notice blood or black stool, severe or worsening abdominal pain, recurrent fever, signs of dehydration like dizziness or dark urine, or unintended weight loss.
+Several factors can prolong recovery, and certain warning signs should change your next steps.
+Seek medical care if symptoms are not improving after two weeks, or if you notice blood or black stool, severe or worsening abdominal pain, recurrent fever, signs of dehydration (dizziness, dark urine), or unintended weight loss.

 answer background